-Flood zones identified by the Federal Emergency Management Agency (FEMA) are identified on Map CSR-xx.
-The FEMA flood zone categories are described in the Table CSR-xx.
+Flood zones identified by the Federal Emergency Management Agency (FEMA) are identified on Map AD-15 (FEMA Flood Zones).
+The FEMA flood zone categories are described in the Table CSR-7.

 Delray Beach has adopted and enforced floodplain management ordinances to reduce future flood damage.
 National Flood Insurance Program rates depend on flood maps created by the National Flood Insurance Program.
 These maps are periodically updated, new maps for Palm Beach County went into effect March 2017.
 This is the first map revision since the 1980s.